Our Story

 Louie & Kettem

-Lady loved my family and got along so well with them, so she moved in with them.
+Lady loved my family and got along so well with them, so she stayed with them.

-The day before we left, I let the boys out for one last adventure in the woods they loved so much.
-A few hours later, Kettem returned — alone.
-Louie never did.
+The day before we left, I let them out for one last adventure in the woods that they loved so much.
+A few hours later, only Kettem returned, Louie never did.

-Our hearts shattered.
 Kettem had never been without Louie before.
-For the first time in his life, he was alone.
+For the first time in his life, when I left the house, he was alone, with no one to play with or run after, mostly looking out the window by himself.

-And to this day, I feel guilty, wondering if I could have done something differently.
-Would he still be with us if I had?
-What happened to him?
-Was he nearby?
+To this day I feel guilt and wonder if I could have done something differently, he still be with us if I had?

-Heartbroken and full of guilt, I took Kettem by himself and moved to our new life.
+Heartbroken and full of guilt, Kettem and I moved to our new life.

 Kettem The Kat

-He senses when I feel low and alone, curling up on my lap and purring softly to comfort me during tough times.
-One of the best moments is when I come home from work—he hears my car engine and runs to the door, excitedly waiting for me to pet him and give him attention.
+He senses when I feel low or alone, curling up on my lap and purring softly, as if to comfort me through the tough moments.
+One of the best feelings is coming home from work, he recognizes the sound of my car and runs to the door, waiting for me with pure excitement bumping his head against my leg.

-He is my best friend, my life companion who has stood by my side through hard and lonely times.
+Kettem is my best friend and my life companion, by my side through hard and lonely times.
 He saved me from my darkest moments, always bringing pure joy, never leaving my side, and always making me feel needed.

 Cherish every precious moment of your journey together, because you never truly know when a walk might be someone’s last